GUIDE 2025

 Best For: Startups, small to mid-sized companies, corporations.

 Klippa has a more modern approach to document control and document management.
-Although not as popular as most of the other document management systems that you’ll find on this list, that doesn’t mean that Klippa doesn’t give other candidates a run for their money.
+Although not as popular as most of the other document management systems you’ll find on this list, that doesn’t mean Klippa doesn’t give other candidates a run for their money.

 First of all, if you’re tired of old-looking UI, Klippa has a fresh, aesthetically pleasing design.
-Granted, visuals aren’t the primary reason that companies buy document management systems, but it is the first thing that pops up.
+Granted, visuals aren’t the primary reason companies buy document management systems, but it is the first thing that pops up.

 Other vital features are approval process control, data verification and extraction, audit readiness, and collaboration tools.